tca_logo

 blogimage_1

-The Orchard Park design marries the rigor of the Prescient system with the playful, organic nature of a field of trees.
-The 19-acre site at UC Davis is a community of 11 graduate and family residential buildings and two amenity buildings.
+Orchard Park marries the rigor of the Prescient system with the playful, organic nature of a field of trees.
+The 19-acre site at UC Davis is a community of 11 graduate and family residential buildings and 2 amenity buildings.
 TCA designed the buildings to incorporate Prescient, a panelized light-gauge metal framing structural system.
 With an on-site assembly process, Prescient enabled the entire project to be built faster and with fewer costly on-site modifications.
 The TCA team embraced the efficiency of only 3 building types and oriented the buildings to introduce variety as they are nestled among the Heritage trees sprinkled throughout the site.
-Building rotation and variation of façade patterns helps reduce the tendency toward repetition naturally occurring from the Prescient system.
-Unique architectural details on the building corners help create memorable gateways and key intersections.
-Two smaller-scaled community buildings, appropriately, The Treehouse and The Greenhouse, then take the organic theme one step further, making the collegiate community feel more like a resort camp in the woods.
-These unique and playful buildings activate the site’s open space and blur the line between indoor and outdoor, providing a strong connection to nature.
+The two unique and playful community buildings activate the site’s open space while blurring the line between indoor and outdoor space.
+The family community building, The Treehouse, features a CLT roof, with an exposed wood ceiling.
+This mass timber feature combined with interior design by TCA’s Interiors Studio, embraces the organic themes of the community and creates a strong connection to nature.
+Orchard Park’s residential buildings achieve LEED Platinum certification.

 THE TOWNSEND